yuyu2172/chainercv-chainer-meetup/slides/main.md

 - Trains and evaluates on datasets different from the original paper.
 - Undocumented changes from the original implementation.
-- Performing X% lower for undocumented reasons and bugs.

 This is problemetic for developing and comparing new ideas to the existing ones.